ROBOTGIRL 9mm

 Carrie's right, I gotta do some kinda grieving.

 I roll off the couch, grab my pants (oh shit, bundle the handgun up in them), trudge off to shower before Tara wakes up.
-By the time I've cleaned out my seams and washed the random sticky liquids from the rubbery plastic of my joint covers, the sun is finally setting.
+By the time I've unplugged all the way, cleaned out my seams, and washed the random sticky liquids from the rubbery plastic of my joint covers, the sun is finally setting.
 I kiss Tara on the cheek on the way out, as I spot her on the couch, doing a reasonably sound impression of myself not all that long ago.
-I leave her my e-mail (spacemoth@robotgirl9mm.meshspace.net) and say my goodbyes, trying to match her impression of me with a facade of happy normalcy.
+I leave her my e-mail (spacemoth@robotgirl9mm.FC6.meshspace) and say my goodbyes, trying to match her recreation of me with a facade of happy normalcy.

-The apartment building door slams hard as I leave, announcing my return to the world with a noise like garbage being thrown into a trash can.
+The apartment building door slams hard as I leave, announcing my return to the world with a noise like garbage into a dumpster.
 I start walking, wherever the hell I'm going.

 shadows cast in unseen halls, strange forms on darken'd walls